Royal Tropical Institute: 1950-present day

 In 1950, after Dutch decolonization, the institute's mission changed.
 The process of Dutch decolonialisation went hand in hand with an evolution of its mission and vision.
-KIT’s activities were no longer confined to the Netherlands’ former overseas territories and in 1952 a new name was adopted: the Royal Tropical Institute (KIT – Koninklijk Instituut voor de Tropen).
+KIT's activities were no longer confined to the Netherlands’ former overseas territories and in 1952 a new name was adopted: the Royal Tropical Institute (KIT – Koninklijk Instituut voor de Tropen).

 In the ensuing decades KIT grew into an association of scientists dedicated to international cooperation, intercultural understanding and the practical application of scientific knowledge for socio-economic development and health care amongst the diverse collection of newly independent nations that emerged in the post-colonial era.

 As of May 2012, the institute's annual budget was over €40 million.
 In 2011 the Ministry of Foreign Affairs (Netherlands) had announced it would cease its €20 million annual subsidy, a decision appealed by the institute to the Dutch Council of State.

 As a result of the Dutch government's withholding of subsidy, the entire collection of books and magazines (the Tropenbibliotheek) was moved.
 Parts of the collection were given to different institutions in the Netherlands, the so-called heritage collection and the colonial and modern map collections were placed at Leiden University Libraries.
 In October 2013 the Bibliotheca Alexandrina announced it would take in some 400,000 books and 20,000 magazines that otherwise would have been destroyed.
 In 2014 the Tropenmuseum became independent and merged with other Dutch Ethnographic Museums.
 In 2017, KIT launched SDG House, which is home to more than 50 organisations.
 It acts as a catalyst for sustainability initiatives: a place to meet, exchange ideas, identify synergies, and build enduring partnerships.

+In March 2024, the institute, that had already been using the abbreviation KIT for many years, officially dropped the "Institute" and "Tropical" from its name and rebranded to just "KIT".

 Building design

 The complex was built in the neo-renaissance style using one colour for the bricks and one type of natural stone for the finish.
 The main building, housing the primary entrance and professional departments, is located on the Mauritskade side.
 A low building with the shape of a semicircle connects the two buildings.
 At the corner of the Linnaeusstraat and Mauritskade is a large bell tower.
-Imposing features include the octagonal Marble Hall, the large Auditorium, and the museum’s Hall of Light.
+Imposing features include the octagonal Marble Hall, the large Auditorium, and the museum's Hall of Light.